-The Ed.D. in Educational Leadership will emphasize a practical approach to leadership development and will accentuate the servant leadership model.
+The Ed.D. in Educational Leadership emphasizes a practical approach to leadership development and accentuates the servant leadership model.
 This degree program is for individuals who intend to put their skills into practice through positions of leadership in higher education institutions and K-12 school systems.
 DBU's purpose is to provide a transforming Christ-centered quality education, and our desire is to produce servant leaders who are trained to develop other leaders through the knowledge and skills gained in this doctoral program.

-The program will offer two tracks of study.
+The program offers two tracks of study.

-- Higher education leadership will provide cognate studies in community college leadership, higher education administration and leadership, and student affairs leadership. - K-12 leadership will equip leaders who intend to serve in K-12 school systems and includes Texas superintendent's certification.
+- Higher Education Leadership provides cognate studies in community college leadership, higher education administration and leadership, and student affairs leadership. - K-12 Leadership equips leaders who intend to serve in K-12 school systems and includes Texas superintendent's certification

-The Doctor of Education in Educational Leadership is a sixty (60) credit hour program with twenty-one (21) credit hours of core studies in educational leadership, nine (9) credit hours in research studies, six (6) credit hours of internship, twelve (12) credit hours of cognate studies, six (6) credit hours of additional concentration in a academic discipline or independent study, and six (6) credit hours of dissertation research and writing.
-In addition, each student will complete a 120-hour service-learning internship as part of the degree program that will enhance his or her competencies in a selected academic field or department.
-A primary goal of the Ed.D. program is that the integrated curriculum and the praxis-based experiences will create significant transforming personal growth within each student, who will emerge well-equipped to contribute in his/her field.
+The Doctor of Education in Educational Leadership is a 60-hour program with twenty-one (21) credit hours of core studies in educational leadership, nine (9) credit hours in research studies, six (6) credit hours of internship, twelve (12) credit hours of cognate studies, six (6) credit hours of additional concentration in a academic discipline or independent study, and six (6) credit hours of dissertation research and writing.
+In addition, each student will complete two 250-hour service-learning internships as part of the degree program that will enhance his or her competencies in a selected academic field or department.
+A primary goal of the Ed.D. program is that the integrated curriculum and the praxis-based experiences create significant transforming personal growth within each student, who will emerge well-equipped to contribute in his/her field.